aransena/kcl_ros_tut/README.md

 In addition to allowing for communication in a distributed system, ROS provides a rich library of packages that are commonly used in robot development.
 Everything from packages that easily pull in depth sensor data, to connecting your robot to web-applications, to a pre-built customisable navigation system for mobile robots.

+The notes here are to give you my perspective on the key things you need to learn to be comfortable in ROS to the point that you'll be able to get up and running with new packages and ROS concepts smoothly, rather than being completely comprehensive. http://wiki.ros.org/ is your best go-to for information on packages/tutorials etc. as well as the usual like stack overflow.

 # Pre-requisites
 - A computer running Ubuntu 14.04
 OR